 - Click/tap a friend’s avatar to go to their profile and see only their activity

 - My Messages: Shared Messages and Reports sent to you.
+Note that if the message was sent to All Friends then there will not be a notification sent.

 - My Friend Activity: Watched, Watchlisted, and Rating activities.
 These are digest notifications, which you can choose to receive either daily or weekly.